MarcusHsieh/Unity-Board-Game/README.md

 ## Why this?

 This is my first game idea that I'm trying to create and I wanted something simple, but also something that I enjoy and want to program.
-I've always had fun playing Mario Party with friends, so I decided to go with my own version of Mario Party.
+I've always had fun playing Mario Party with my friends, so I decided to go with my own version of Mario Party.

+Mario Party is also filled with minigames, so I thought that I will be able to gain the most experience since I will have the chance to create multiple types of minigames rather than creating one game that has one focus.

 ## In the works

 This is my 3rd iteration of the game.
 I scrapped the other two due to my ideas getting too complicated and wanting to simplify things.
+In my opinion, the best way to learn is through testing things out yourself and actually working on something that provides results rather than blindly following tutorials.

-### 3rd iteration (Current)
+## 3rd iteration (Current)

 **2D Unity format**